-If you’re a prospective real estate agent, then one of the first steps to launching your career as an agent or broker is to pass the real estate exam in your state.
+If you’re a prospective real estate agent, one of the first steps to launching your career as an agent or broker is passing the real estate exam in your state.
 Whether you’re a good test-taker or a poor one, there’s no skipping this step.

 As a result, you may be wondering, “Just how hard is the real estate exam?”
 The answer depends on how well you do your exam prep.

 The real estate exam is a challenging test that takes the right preparation to do well on.
 Yet to get your real estate license, you must pass the state exam for a real estate broker or agent.
 The right preparation is key.

 If you would rather watch or listen to this content, watch the video or podcast below!